Quantum Hamiltonian Complexity: Quantum 2-SAT is in P

 \begin{enumerate} \item While there exists a constraint $\Pi_{ij}$ of rank at least $2$, run \emph{rankReduction}$(\Pi_{ij})$.
 If the call fails, reject. \item Run \emph{generateConstraints}.
 If the call succeeds, return to Step 1. \item Accept and return the output of \emph{solveSaturatedSystem}. \end{enumerate}

 Roughly, \emph{rankReduction} outputs a 2-QSAT instance (on a possibly smaller number of qubits) in which all constraints are rank $1$.
 Once all constraints are rank $1$, \emph{generateConstraints} attempts to add ``new'' constraints which are already implicit in the present constraint system in an attempt to ``saturate'' the system.
 If the call succeeds, we return to Step 1 to try to once again simplify the system.
 If, on the other hand, \emph{generateConstraints} fails, then we have arrived at a ``saturated'' system of constraints~\cite{B06}.
 At this point, we conclude the system is satisfiable; indeed, \emph{solveSaturatedSystem} outputs a satisfying assignment.
-We now discuss each of these three procedures briefly in greater detail.\\
+We shall shortly discuss each of these three procedures in greater detail.

+Before doing so, however, let us compare Bravyi's algorithm with known classical algorithms for $2$-SAT.
+In particular, Bravyi's algorithm can be thought of as a quantum generalization of Krom's 1967 algorithm~\cite{K67}, which we briefly sketch now.
+Specifically, one first runs a classical version of \emph{generateConstraints} repeatedly, which acts as follows: Given a pair of clauses overlapping on a bit with conflicting literals, say $(x_1\vee x_2)$ and $(\overline{x_2} \vee x_3)$, it produces a new redundant clause $(x_1\vee x_3)$.
+If we are able to generate a pair of conflicting clauses $(x_i\vee {x_i})$ and $(\overline{x_i}\vee \overline{x_i})$ for some $i$ (checking for this can be seen as a classical version of \emph{rankReduction}), we conclude the instance is unsatisfiable.
+Otherwise, as in Step 3 of Bravyi's algorithm, we conclude the instance is ``saturated'' and hence satisfiable, and we run a classical version of \emph{solveSaturatedSystem}, which extracts the satisfying assignment.
+We now discuss the components of Bravyi's algorithm in further depth.\\

-\textbf{\emph{rankReduction}$(\Pi_{ij})$.} Given a constraint $\Pi_{ij}$ of rank at least $2$, act as follows: \begin{itemize} \item If $\rankpi=4$, return \emph{fail}, as no assignment could satisfy this clause. \item If $\rankpi=3$, the assignment to qubits $i$ and $j$ is forced to be $I-\Pi_{ij}$.
+\textbf{\emph{rankReduction}$(\Pi_{ij})$.} Given a constraint $\Pi_{ij}$ of rank at least $2$, act as follows: \begin{itemize} \item If $\rankpi=4$, return \emph{fail}, as no assignment could satisfy this clause.
+This is analogous to checking in Krom's algorithm whether conflicting clauses $(x_i\vee {x_i})$ and $(\overline{x_i}\vee \overline{x_i})$ have been generated. \item If $\rankpi=3$, the assignment to qubits $i$ and $j$ is forced to be $I-\Pi_{ij}$.
 Set this as their assignment and remove them from the system, updating any $2$-local clauses acting on $i$ or $j$ as necessary. \item If $\rankpi=2$, qubits $i$ and $j$ are allowed to live in a $2$-dimensional subspace.
 Hence, combine $i$ and $j$ into a single merged qubit via an appropriate isometry.
 Update clauses acting on $i$ or $j$ as necessary. \end{itemize}